Geometry of transcendental singularities of complex analytic functions and vector fields: Three applications

 \begin{proof} For statement (1), first consider the case when $U_a$ is a logarithmic singularity of $\Psi_X^{-1}$.
-Recalling Proposition \ref{sing-log-hyper-elipt}.1, note that for $\rho>0$ small enough, the neighborhood $U_{a}(\rho)$ of a logarithmic singularity $U_a$ over a finite asymptotic value $a$ is a hyperbolic tract.
+Recalling Theorem \ref{singularidades-algebraicas-y-logaritmicas}.1, note that for $\rho>0$ small enough, the neighbourhood $U_{a}(\rho)$ of a logarithmic singularity $U_a$ over a finite asymptotic value $a$ is a hyperbolic tract.
 It consists of an infinite number of hyperbolic sectors, and the separatrices of each hyperbolic sector are incomplete trajectories.
-Thus any neighborhood $U_{a}(\rho)$ of the logarithmic singularity $U_a$ contains an infinite number of incomplete trajectories.
+Thus any neighbourhood $U_{a}(\rho)$ of the logarithmic singularity $U_a$ contains an infinite number of incomplete trajectories.

-On the other hand, if the transcendental singularity $U_a$ of $\Psi_X^{-1}$ is non logarithmic, Theorem (Isolated singular values) tells us that the finite asymptotic value $a$ is non isolated.
-Hence there are an infinite number of finite singular values (bounded by $\abs{a}+\varepsilon$ for $\varepsilon>0$), say $\{a_\sigma\}$.